Stave church: Other countries

+Replica stave churches have been built in several American communities, mostly in the Upper Midwest, with Norwegian or Islandic immigrant populations.

 Influences

 Lorentz Dietrichson in his book De norske Stavkirker ("The Norwegian Stave Churches") (1892) claimed that the stave church is "a brilliant translation of the Romanesque basilica from stone to wood" ("En genial oversettelse fra sten til tre av den romanske basilika").
 Dietrichson claimed that Type B displays an influence from early Christian and Roman basilicas.
 The style was assumed to be transferred via Anglo-Saxon and Irish architecture, where only the particular roof construction was local.
 Dietrichson emphasized the clerestory, arcades and capitals.
 The "basilica theory" was introduced by N. Nicolaysen in Mindesmærker af Middelalderens Kunst i Norge (1854).
 Nicolaysen wrote: "Our stave churches are now the only remaining of its kind, and according to the sparse records and known circumstances, it appears that nothing similar existed except perhaps in Britain and Ireland." ("Vore stavkirker er nu de eneste i sit slags, og saavidt sparsomme beretninger og andre omstændigheder lader formode, synes de heller ikke tidligere at have havt noget sidestykke med undtagelse af maaske i Storbritannien og Irland.")
 Nicolaysen further claimed that the layout and design may have been inspired by Byzantine architecture.
 Nicolaysen wrote: "All facts suggest that the stave churches like the masonry churches and all medieval architecture in Western Europe originated from the Roman basilica." ("Alt synes at henpege paa, at forbilledet til vore stavkirker ligesom til stenkirkerne og overhovedet til hele den vesteuropæiske arkitektur i middelalderen er udgaaet fra den romerske basilika.")
 This theory was further developed by Anders Bugge and Roar Hauglid.
 Peter Anker believed that the influence from foreign masonry architecture was primarily in decorative details.

 Per Jonas Nordhagen does not reject the basilica theory, but suggests development along two paths and that the basilical was a development towards larger and technically more sophisticated churches.
 The main, progressive path according to Nordhagen lead to Torpo and Borgund.